-- Your risk level - Different Risk Levels have different time calculations.
+- Your risk level - Low Risk is preferred.
+Different Risk Levels have different time calculations.

 - Completed probation time - Once you have completed at least 9 months of probation - Most are eligible.

-- Support from your probation officer - We will help reach out to your PO to get their support for the Petition.
+- Support from your probation officer - We need your PO to be able to advise the Court of their support for the Petition.
 Without this, it is difficult to succeed.

 - All Court & probation fees are paid - You must have everything paid and up to date.

 - Revocations - even if you have had a Revocation or administrative sanction while on probation, you may still be eligible.

 If successful, the court will terminate your probation early and you will no longer be on any type of probation.

 Marty Judnich Esq., says,